sourcegraph/deploy-sourcegraph/docs/sourcegraph-3.0.migrate.md

 ## Postgres 11.1

-Sourcegraph 3.0 has been upgraded to work with Postgres 11.1 (from 9.4).
-Follow the below upgrade procedure before deploying Sourcegraph 3.0.
+Sourcegraph 3.0 ships with Postgres 11.1.
+The upgrade procedure is mostly automatic.
+Please read [this page](https://docs.sourcegraph.com/admin/postgres) for detailed information.

-**To be written.**